Who says politicians don't have a sense of humor?

 Rahm said this week "if it looks like an antenna, acts like an antenna, then guess what?
 It is an antenna."

-Rahm's "dead fish" reference harkens back to the days when the brash former congressman and White House chief of staff sent a dead fish in a box to a pollster who was late with results.
+Rahm's "dead fish" reference harkens back to the days when he sent a dead fish in a box to a pollster who was late with results.

 But Stewart didn't stop there, also referencing Chicago's high murder rate and for good measure -- hot dogs.